rikedyp/APLWorkshop/course/plan.md

 1. Know how to use rank `⍤` to loop over k-cells

 #### Success Criteria
+1. Determine the shape of the result of some expressions using only the shape of the arguments
 1. Students can apply the rank operator to solve a variety of problems, including those previously solved using `⍴` reshape (to make two arrays conformable)
 1. Students can reason about when an application of rank will error